Economy of Bihar: Development

-After decades of neglect, the new government of Nitish Kumar worked to make improvements in the economy of Bihar.
-The NDA government has raised financing and backing for major projects to improve the entertainment sector in the city.
-It is expected that in 2009 new multiplexes, malls, parks, restaurants will all open in the city.
-China and U.S. are already doing brisk business in Patna.
-The government is investing 300 Crores on two projects; one to replicate the Delhi Haat in Patna, and the other to create a Buddha Park.
+The NDA government has secured financing and support for major projects to improve the city's entertainment sector.
+It was expected that in 2009, new multiplexes, malls, parks, and restaurants would all open in the city.
+China and the United States are currently engaged in business operations in Patna.
+The government is investing ₹300 crore on two projects: one to replicate the Dilli Haat in Patna, and the other to create a Buddha Park.

-World Bank Report
+World Bank report

-In June 2009, the World Bank ranked Patna as the best city in India, out of 17, to start a business.
-The World Bank also ranked Patna 2nd for the enforcement of contracts, 9th in dealing with construction permits, 15th for paying taxes and registering property, 10th for trading across borders, and 15th for closing a business.
-Overall, the city was placed 14th.
+In June 2009, the World Bank ranked Patna as the best city in India for starting a business (out of 17 cities).
+The World Bank also ranked Patna second for contract enforcement, ninth for dealing with construction permits, 15th for paying taxes and registering property, 10th for trading across borders, and 15th for closing a business.
+Overall, the city was ranked 14th.

 Civic amenities

-Basic civic amenities have improved in the city as of 2025.
+Basic civic amenities in the city have improved as of 2025.
 Garbage is being dumped in dedicated dumping grounds across the city.
-In terms of drinking water, almost 95 percent of the total five lakh estimated households have a legal water connection.
-The city pumps reduces it's water wastage from 110 to just 20 million litres of untreated sewerage into the River Ganges.
-Poor condition of sewerage system, which in some areas have already been improved, runs very far away to the drinking water pipeline, also improves the quality of drinking water.
+With respect to drinking water, almost 95% of the total estimated five lakh households have a legal water connection.
+The city pumps reduce its water wastage from 110 to 20 million litres of untreated sewage into the Ganges River.
+The poor condition of the sewage system – which in some areas has been improved – is far from the pipeline for drinking water, thereby improving the quality of drinking water.

-Patna Metro is under construction project in which almost 80% work is done with an investment from 60% from JICA, Japan and rest 20% from state and Central govt respectively.
-Total cost of project is 13,500 crores and is expected to start by 2024.
-Electric Bus is another civic amenity introduced in Patna.
-A chain of scores of flyovers have been constructed in Patna and many more are Underconstruion.
+The Patna Metro system is under construction, with almost 80% of the work completed; 60% of the investment comes from the Japan International Cooperation Agency (JICA), and the remaining 20% comes from the state and the central government, respectively.
+The total cost of the project is ₹13,500 crore and is expected to start by 2024.
+An electric bus is another civic amenity introduced in the city.
+A chain of scores of flyovers has been constructed in Patna, and many more are under construction.

-Ganga Path – Marine Drive 21 km is also completely done in Patna, of which 1st and 2nd phase is completed from Digha to Deedearganj.
-AIIMS – Digha elevated corridor and Atal Path are some major roadways of Patna for seamless traffic.
+In addition, the Loknayak Ganga Path expressway (also known as Marine Drive), 21 km long, has been completed in Patna; the first and second phases have been completed from Digha to Deedearganj.
+The AIIMS-Digha elevated corridor and the Atal Path expressway are major roadways in Patna for smooth traffic flow.

-Greater Patna and Patna smart city project is also under implementation stage in Patna.
+Meanwhile, the Greater Patna and Patna Smart City projects are in the implementation stage.

 Agriculture

-Bihar has significant levels of production for the products of mango, guava, litchi, pineapple, brinjal, cauliflower, bhindi, and cabbage in India.
-Despite the states leading role in food production, investment in irrigation and other agriculture facilities has been inadequate in the past.
+Bihar produces significant amounts of mango, guava, litchi, pineapple, brinjal (eggplant), cauliflower, bhindi (okra), and cabbage.
+Despite the state's leading role in food production, investment in irrigation and other agriculture facilities has been inadequate.